pomodori92/voteBot/README.md

 # voteBot
 VoteBot is a bot to automatically vote on https://poll.fm/.

 Originally created by pomodori92, big thanks to them.
 Fixed up some html paths being outdated.

-It's writed in Javascript and JQuery with Puppeteer.
+It's written in Javascript and JQuery with Puppeteer.

 # How to use

-1. Downoad and install Node.js.
+1. Download and install Node.js.

 2. Download and install Puppeteer.

-3. Open voteBot.js with Notepad or your favourite code editor.
+3. Open voteBot.js with Notepad.

 4. Change the pollURL value with your poll URL.